GrosSacASac/JavaScript-Set-Up/js/JavaScript_Style_Guide.md

 `return`, `throw` as early as possible to avoid huge indentation levels.

-Make every line of code independent if possible, do not use chain variable assignements.
+Make every line of code independent if possible, do not use chain variable assignments.

 ### function